RULES OF PROCEDURE

 The Co-Chairs of the Council shall submit the written recommendation of the Council, the basis for its recommendation (ex.
 Fact Finding report, tangible evidence, etc.), and minutes of the proceedings, to the Dean of the School of Medicine within two working days of the Council’s decision.
 The accused will only receive the Dean’s decision, not the initial CSPC recommendations to the Dean.

-Any member of the Council who dissents from the recommendation of the Council may submit the reasons for his or her dissent in writing at the time that the recommendation of the Council is submitted to the Dean.
+Any Council member who dissents from the Council's recommendation may submit the reasons for their dissent in writing when the Council's recommendation is submitted to the Dean.

-The decision of the Dean must be communicated promptly to the accused and the Co-Chairs of the Council.
+The decision of the Dean must be communicated the accused and the Co-Chairs of the Council

 The accused may appeal the decision of the Dean of the School of Medicine as a matter of right.
-If the accused wishes to appeal, he or she must notify the Dean of his or her request for appellate review within five working days of receiving the decision of the Dean of the School of Medicine.
+If the accused wishes to appeal, they must notify the Dean of their request for appellate review within five working days of receiving the decision of the Dean of the School of Medicine.
 The notification of appeal must be in writing and include a copy of the complaint, a copy of the decision, and a statement of the grounds on which the appeal is based.

 b.
 Composition of Appeals Committee